 - The examination fee is $115.0.

 The Georgia real estate commission fees cover all the charges for the first 4 years of licensure.

 Real Estate Commission Georgia – Broker/Associate Broker Requirements:

-The requirements of a broker/associate broker’s license in Georgia are nearly similar to the requirements of getting a real estate agent’s license.
-Some minor differences that separate the two courses are:
+The requirements of a broker/associate broker’s license in Georgia are in addition to the requirements of getting a real estate salespersons license.
+The Brokers License requires additional education and more.
+The requirements are: